kevinxuv/flask-bootstrap/README.md

 $ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Now, get ready to add more feature in your created flask project, have fun.
+Now, get ready to add more features in your created flask project, have fun.